homebaseio/datalog-console/README.md

 - Chrome panel is available by opening up the chrome console inside of _Datalog DB_ panel tab

-(Fig: 1) - To view the background page go `chrome://extensions/` and click here:
+(Fig: 1) - To view the background page go to `chrome://extensions/` and click here:

 ![Datalog Extension background page](docs/datalog-extension.jpg)